Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 #### Restrict API ELB Outbound traffic

 By default, Outbound traffic is allowed from API ELB Security Group to everywhere.
-This can be restricted too by allowing explicit Outbound to the ELB Instances.
+This can be restricted by allowing explicit Outbound to the ELB Instances.

 <details><summary>
 Below is an example of how to modify API ELB SG Outbound traffic with the AWS Cli.</summary>